 But despite all this, to me, Hvar didn’t feel elitist or inaccessible to normal people.
 The town is lovely to wander around, and there are several quiet, rocky coves surrounding the town, where you can enjoy the beautiful water.

 There is a variety of things to do there.
 You can take the walk up to Hvar Fortress which gives amazing views across the harbour.
-It is also very popular to take a boat ride out to one of the nearby Palinski islands.
+It is also very popular to take a tour of the Paklinski islands.
 Or, you can simply relax in one of the many bars and restaurants in and around St Stephen’s Square, absorbing the vibe of the place.

 My favourite bit of the island is best seen from the water (to be fair, this can be true for a lot of places, and it is one of the reasons I love sailing).
 At the eastern end of Hvar island is the town of Sućuraj – and on the easternmost top is Sućuraj lighthouse.
 It seems so small against the imposing mountains of the mainland – it made for a perfect photo.